carnivuth/toolbox/readme.md

 - `vim` main program
 - `lazygit` for advanced git interaction
 - `fzf` for quick file opening
+- `tmux` for multiple session and project management

 wayland specific:

-- `wl-clipboard` for clipboard copypaste shortcuts
+- `wl-clipboard` for clipboard copypaste shortcuts (*remote servers not supported*)

 for lsp functionalities: